Justintime50/Justintime50/README.md

 The following are items that may not be represented on my GitHub profile but are noteworthy in the software space:

-- Crazy Color Clash: My iOS game has available on the App Store! <a href="https://apps.apple.com/us/app/crazy-color-clash/id1641436535">Download Crazy Color Clash</a> for free on the App Store today!
+- Crazy Color Clash: My iOS game is available on the App Store! <a href="https://apps.apple.com/us/app/crazy-color-clash/id1641436535">Download Crazy Color Clash</a> for free on the App Store today!
 Visit <a href="<https://crazycolorclash.com>">https://crazycolorclash.com</a> for more details.
 - Magic Mirror: I built a Magic Mirror which combines the best of software and hardware. <a href="https://blog.justinpaulhammond.com/justin-hammond/building-my-magic-mirror">Read all about it</a>.
 - I've been designing 3D printable models lately and am slowly uploading my creations to Thingiverse. <a href="https://www.thingiverse.com/justintime50">Check them out here</a>.